Auto transport inspection and proper Bill of Lading

 In these emails we also explain how payment works and that carrier insurance does not cover items loaded in the vehicle or damages caused by any items inside the vehicle.
 When we dispatch a truck to pick-up a vehicle, we send a dispatch confirmation email with more important information for customers to read.

-However, what is and how to do a proper inspection at pick-up and delivery?
+What is and how to do a proper inspection at pick-up and delivery?

 What happens is that many customers leave it to the trucker or do not do an inspection at all, and this is wrong.
 Any type of moving services usually require customers to be involved in the process.
 Just like when you are moving to a new house and have to overlook everything, when you are shipping a car you have to do a few basic things besides paying and waiting.